Last Updated on January 23, 2023 by Jim Ferri

 The Saronic Gulf Islands, the Best Greek Islands to Visit Near Athens

 The Saronic Gulf Islands, or the Argo-Saronics, as they’re often called, are the islands closest to Athens, making them perfect for a short holiday in Greece.
-This makes them perfect for a day trip from the capital, and also as a weekend getaway for Athenians.
+This also makes them perfect for a day trip from the capital, and as a weekend getaway for Athenians.
 Their strong point is their historic towns; just don’t expect to find gorgeous beaches.
+This lack of beaches and water-sports is why they’re usually not considered one of the best Greek islands to visit for families.

 - Its Appeal: art, nightlife, food/restaurants, shopping